tonyjurg/Create-TF-entropy-features/docs/entropy_feature.md

 # About entropy an N1904-TF

-In our syntactic annotated Text-Fabric dataset, we define entropy as a measure of the uncertainty or variability of how a word predicts or aligns with the syntactic functions (like Subject, Object, etc.) of the phrase it belongs to.
+In our syntactic annotated Text-Fabric dataset, we define entropy as a measure of the uncertainty or variability of how an element (such as a surface level word, its morph, or its lemma) predicts or aligns with the syntactic functions (like Subject, Object, etc.) of the phrase it belongs to.

-Entropy reveals the degree to which a word's syntactic behavior is predictable or ambiguous.
+Entropy reflects the extent to which such an element's syntactic behavior is predictable.
 High entropy values indicate that a form is ambiguous, as it appears in multiple syntactic functions with similar probabilities.
 In contrast, low entropy values signify that a form is strongly associated with a single syntactic function, making it a reliable indicator of that role within the parent phrase.

 ## Formal Definition